nest/nest-simulator/doc/index.rst

     You can find a list of all models implemented in NEST in our :doc:`model directory <models/index>`.

-    Each neuron model is one entity.
-Check out
+    Please note that each neuron or synapse model available in NEST is a single entity.
+If your research demands a combination of features that are available in `different` models, our built-in models may not be for you.
+In this case you should check out `NESTML <https://nestml.readthedocs.io/en/latest/>`_ to
-    `NESTML <https://nestml.readthedocs.io/en/latest/>`_ if you want to combine aspects of different models or create a new model.
+    learn about how to create your own.

 .. raw:: html